isVoid/blog/about.md

   <ul>
   <li> I am fond of outdoor activities.
 Hiking and camping are one of them.
 I also jog on a regular basis. </li>
   <li> To the far contrary, I also like nerdy stuff.
-Embedded system developments, nostalgic movies/anime and subculture topics etc. </li>
+Embedded system developments and nostalgic movies/anime etc. </li>
   </ul>
 </details>